zowe/docs-site/docs/extend/extend-apiml/zowe-api-mediation-layer-security-overview.md

 **Note:** You do not need to rebuild JAR files when you override the default values in shell scripts.

-The *application.yml* file contains the default value for each service, and can be found [here](https://github.com/zowe/api-layer/blob/master/gateway-service/src/main/resources/application.yml).
+The default value for each service can be found in the [application.yml](https://github.com/zowe/api-layer/blob/master/gateway-service/src/main/resources/application.yml) file.
 The default configuration is packed in .jar files.
 On z/OS, you can override the default configuration in `<RUNTIME_DIR>/components/<APIML_COMPONENT>/bin/start.sh`.
 Add the launch parameter of the shell script to set a cipher:

 ```